 Chemistry & Biochemistry Department

 Recently, the University received a $50,000 grant to add a mass spectrometer to our new Shimadzu Liquid Chromatograph equipped with an autosampler and fraction collector.
 A number of research projects involve the use of this state-of-the-art LCMS.
-In addition the Department recently received a powder x-ray diffractometer for the determination of crystal structures.
-These instruments complement the wide range of advanced instruments available for student education and research.
+This instrument, in addition to others, complement the wide range of advanced instruments available for student education and research.
 These include a gas chromatograph/mass spectrometer, three additional gas chromatographs, a FT nuclear magnetic resonance spectrometer, two IR spectrometers, an atomic absorption spectrometer, and many other instruments.

 Research with Dr. Dennis Matlock